shotgunsoftware/tk-framework-shotgunutils/README.md

 - For more information about this app and for release notes, *see the wiki section*.
 - For API Reference, see https://developer.shotgridsoftware.com/tk-framework-shotgunutils
-- For general information and documentation, click here: https://developer.shotgridsoftware.com/d587be80/?title=Integrations+User+Guide
+- For general information and documentation, click here: https://help.autodesk.com/view/SGDEV/ENU/?contextId=SA_INTEGRATIONS_USER_GUIDE
-- For information about ShotGrid in general, click here: https://www.shotgridsoftware.com/integrations
+- For information about ShotGrid in general, click here: https://www.autodesk.com/products/shotgrid/overview

 ## Have a Question?
-Don't hesitate to contact us!
-You can find us on https://knowledge.autodesk.com/contact-support
+Don't hesitate to contact us at https://www.autodesk.com/support/contact-support